thewchan/uxf/py/eg/README.md

 This example can be used stand-alone or as an import.
 It is used to compare two UXF files for equality—or for equivalence.

+## Config.py

+This example shows a practical use case of saving and loading application configuration data, preserving comments, providing defaults, and validating.

+The UXF file format used here is very short but also quite complex.
+It includes an enumeration with two valid values, and three other custom _ttypes_.
+The data is held in a `map` with `str` keys, with one value being an `int`, another a `list` of ``table``s, and another a `map` with `str` keys and values.

+The `Config` class hides the complexity to present a very simple property-based API.
+(Of course there's no free lunch—the API's simplicity is won at the cost of the `Config` class itself being quite large.)

 ## t/ Files